Data Management Challenges for Internet-scale 3D Search Engines: Information Retrieval

 \subsection{Bag-of-Words Model Challenges}

-A number of major technical hurdles arise when a bag-of-words shape retrieval algorithm scales to the size of the Thangs search engine, related to both the quantity of the data involved in queries and limitations in geometric word descriptors.
+Numerous difficulties arise when a BOW-based shape retrieval algorithm is applied to extremely large datasets like the Thangs database.
+This is a function of: (1) the volume of data accessed in response to a query, and; (2) limitations of geometric word descriptors.

-Generic 3D shape data are in general heavy, and the Thangs search engine indexes a wide variety of models with a range of complexities and data sizes.
-Quite apart from the storage and transmission of such models, the number of local geometric words describing a model can grow linearly with data size; a query can be very complex, akin to a text search querying for all the passages from a full set of encyclopedias (though fortunately this can largely be computed concurrently).
-The Thangs search engine mitigates this computation by parallelization and by storing precomputed index data where possible.